Mwni/blender-animation-retargeting/README.md

 Assuming you have both your target and source armature in the scene, and have them aligned and scaled to match each other.

-*Note: The target's scale has to be (1, 1, 1), scale the source to fit the target*

 ![Both armatures in rest pose next to each other, scaled to be same height](https://mwni.io/opensource/blender-retarget/setup.png)